 On the other hand, if one believes that Jesus is the incarnate Son of God who assumed an individual human nature to himself and became man, willingly enduring his passion and death by crucifixion in order to redeem humankind and open the path to salvation, then things are very different.
 Instead of a distant and pointless past event, the crucifixion becomes astonishingly meaningful and relevant.
 It becomes a historical instant in time of cosmic proportions that touches all moments in time.

 Further, when a person accepts and believes the fact that Christ died on the cross for him, for each individual, for me and you, it pierces one to the core.
 Christ died for all, yes, but he willingly died for me.
-And I played a significant part in causing it all: the agony in the Garden, the scourging, carrying the heavy cross beam in exhaustion through the streets of Jerusalem, the driving of the spikes into his hands and feet, the hours of labored breathing for survival.
+And I played a significant part in causing it all: the agony in the Garden, the scourging, bearing the heavy cross beam in exhaustion through the streets of Jerusalem, the driving of the spikes into his hands and feet, the hours of labored breathing for survival.

 In this light, the crucifixion becomes an event of personal and indescribable proportions.
 Again and again, throughout the day, it resurfaces in one’s mind.
 The cross and the humiliating, terrifying agony.
 A most heinous and shameful death—all accomplished for the sake of love.
 The God of infinite perfection, love, and goodness, who is in need of nothing whatsoever outside of himself, became man and shared his life with me in order that I might one day share my life with him and experience his love, happiness, security, and fullness of life forever.
 “No one has greater love than this, to lay down one’s life for one’s friends” (Jn 15:13).

+Did Jesus Have To Die on The Cross?
 Was The Crucifixion of Jesus Necessary?

 People often ask, did Christ have to die on the cross?
 Could not God have chosen to save us in some other way, perhaps without all the brutal violence and terrifying anguish?
 Yes, of course, God could have worked out salvation in some other way.
 It was not absolutely necessary for Christ to die on the cross.
 Because God is omnipotent, he could have done things differently.